Friday, February 27, 2015

 September 23rd - backhoe working

-So the big announcement was made and then nothing happened for several weeks.
+So the big announcement was made, and then nothing happened for several weeks.
 We shrugged it off as another idea that would soon fizzle and die.
-Then around September 23rd a backhoe and operator arrived, digging trenches and shifting piles of dirt to new locations.
-A few days later the forming crew arrived, creating eight deep holes to be filled with concrete.
+Then, around September 23rd, a backhoe and operator arrived, digging trenches and shifting piles of dirt to new locations.
+A few days later, the forming crew arrived, creating eight deep holes to be filled with concrete.
 And then nothing more happened.
-All through the month of October we had blissful silence across the street; no beeping back-up alarms, no workers, just birds tweeting and twittering.
-(And, no I don't mean the birds were sending texts to each other!)
+All through October, we had blissful silence across the street; no beeping backup alarms, no workers, just birds tweeting and twittering.
+(And, no, I don't mean the birds were sending texts to each other!)

 November 5th - concrete pumper